uf-mil/mil/Software-TODO.md

 ##General Software TODO list

 If you want to get involved this is a great place to start!
-If you're serious about a mission, put your name there so we know who is working on what.
+If you're serious about a mission, put your name there so we know who is working on what. _Please note_ this list is far from comprehensive, so if you think of something that needs to be done add it!

 ### Command
 * Mission runner __[MATT]__